 Protest held outside Canary Wharf hotel housing asylum seekers

-Tourists, shoppers and guests at a nearby hotel stopped to take pictures of the spectacle.
+Tourists, shoppers and guests at a nearby hotel stopped to take pictures of the demonstration.

 A demonstration has been held outside a hotel used to accommodate asylum seekers in a wealthy financial district of London.

-Protesters – a mixture of men wearing face masks and families with children – waved flags and listened to speeches outside the Britannia International Hotel in Canary Wharf.
+A mixture of men wearing face masks and families with children waved flags and listened to speeches outside the Britannia International Hotel in Canary Wharf.

 Chants of “send them home” broke out while one man rattled the metal fence outside the hotel in full view of police officers.

-Tourists, shoppers and guests at a nearby hotel stopped to take pictures of the spectacle.
+Tourists, shoppers and guests at a nearby hotel stopped to take pictures of the demonstration.

 It is the latest in a series of demonstrations over the use of hotels to house asylum seekers.